turingschool/career-development-curriculum/module_three/flower_exercise.md

 This relates directly to our mission at Turing as we strive for all students to **succeed in high-fulfillment technical careers.**

-We'll utilize a job-hunting strategy that has an 84% success rate from [What Color is Your Parachute](http://www.jobhuntersbible.com/) by Richard N. Bolles to unpack your values, goals, and passions to make this job search your most successful and satisfying.
+We'll utilize a job-hunting strategy from [What Color is Your Parachute](http://www.jobhuntersbible.com/) by Richard N. Bolles to unpack your values, goals, and passions to make this job search your most successful and satisfying.

 ### Learning Objectives: